Tortilla Soup is one of my favorites at Mexican restaurants. My rendition here is delicious beyond words so I hope you’ll try this one!

 I’ve tried to recreate that wonderful soup ever since I tasted it!
-And I got pretty close, but not quite as good as theirs.
-This low-carb version of my creation, without the little strips of tortillas usually found in tortilla soup, is VERY good.
-If the base soup is good enough, you really don’t need the tortilla strips in this soup.
-I hope you’ll give it a try, as it is simply DELICIOUS!
+I’ve gotten pretty close, but it’s still not quite as good as theirs.
+This low-carb version, without the little strips of high-carb tortillas typically in tortilla soup, will blow your socks off!
+If the base soup is good enough, you really don’t need the tortilla strips for this to be delicious.
 This recipe is Induction friendly and also suitable for Keto and Primal lifestyles.
 Paleo followers will want to omit the cream or sub in coconut milk.

 13 oz. cooked chicken meat (canned with juice is just fine in this)

 1 qt. water + 2 c. chicken broth